-The States of Jersey Emergencies Council, the Emergency Planning Board and the Emergency Planning Officer each play a role in planning for and responding to any major emergency or disaster in, or affecting, Jersey.
+The States of Jersey Emergencies Council, the Jersey Resilience Forum, and the Emergency Planning Officer and all responders each play a role in planning for and responding to any major incident or emergency either in, or affecting, Jersey.
 They may provide:

-Immediately following an emergency incident, the Emergency Planning Officer will co-ordinate all resources to provide support to the emergency services.
+Immediately following the declaration of a major incident or emergency, the Emergency Planning Officer will coordinate all resources to provide support to the emergency services and the other responders.

-The States will take the lead role in helping Jersey's community, environment and economy to recover after an emergency.
+The Government of Jersey will take the lead role in helping Jersey's community, environment and economy to recover after a major incident or emergency.